Imran4424/Machine-Learning-Models/README.md

 ### Naive Bayes

-Naive Bayes is a supervised machine learning model which is used for classification tasks, based on
+Naive Bayes is a supervised machine learning model which is used for classification tasks, based on calculated probabilities using Bayes Theorem

 # Unsupervised Learning